AdaRoseCannon/progressive-web-apps-talk/index.md

 Subscribing is more complex but it's not that ugly.

+1. The user has requested a push notification subscription via a click event.
+1. We show a spinner on the banner to show something is going on.

+1. Firstly we trigger subscribe on the service worker registration.
+1. This has an optional parameter.
+Where optional means include it if you want it to work.
+1. "userVisibleOnly indicates that the push subscription will only be used for push messages whose effect is made visible to the user, for example by displaying a Web Notification. "

+2. At this point if we haven't already got push permission the browser will request it
+2. if all was successful great, we're done.
+Hide the banner.
+2. We can post the notification details to the server for using later.

+3. Otherwise something went wrong, either the user refused to allow push notifications.
+3. Or we missed a step setting everything up.

+4. Finally remove the spinner from the banner

 > ```javascript
 > // Make the banner semi transparent so it is clear something is happening
 > pushBanner.classList.add('working');